selectel/terraform-provider-selectel/website/docs/r/dedicated_server_v1.html.markdown

 page_title: "Selectel: selectel_dedicated_server_v1"
 sidebar_current: "docs-selectel-resource-dedicated-server-v1"
 description: |-
-  Creates and manages a server in Selectel Dedicated Servers.
+  Creates and manages a server in Selectel Dedicated Servers using public API v1.
 ---

 # selectel\_dedicated\_server\_v1

-Creates and manages a server in Selectel Dedicated Servers.
+Creates and manages a server in Selectel Dedicated Servers using public API v1.
+For more information about Dedicated Servers, see the [official Selectel documentation](https://docs.selectel.ru/en/dedicated/).

 ## Example usage

+### Server with one RAID

 ```hcl
 resource "selectel_dedicated_server_v1" "server_1" {